chef-partners/GCP-CSCC-Automate-Integration/README.md

 * organization: The Organization Id
 * source: The source id of the Chef Automate CSCC source - recorded when you added the Integration in Google Marketplace
 * cscc: The Path to your CSCC json key file created at Step 2 above.
 * serviceAccount: The gcloud service account used to create the GCP Node Integration in Step 1 above.
+Requires compute.admin role

 #### Launch the App